 Religious studies majors focus on the world’s religions.
 They explore the rituals, beliefs, texts, and ethical systems of the world’s religions.
 They look at the cultural contexts that shape, and are in turn shaped by, religious communities and beliefs.
-The major is intended for those who want to understand religious community and spirituality in their incarnations across many disciplines and cultures.
+The religious studies major is intended for those who want to understand religious community and spirituality in their incarnations across many disciplines and cultures.
 This falls under the global politics and societies (GPS) department which includes four separate major programs of study in sociology, religious studies, political science, and international studies and one minor program of study in social justice.

 Major in Religious Studies

-Students gain critical understanding of religion as a community and as an individual enterprise.
+Religious studies majors gain critical understanding of religion as a community and as an individual enterprise.
 In particular, the major looks at how religion relates to other human endeavors in the allied fields.
 Students engage religious issues with other disciplines as well.

 What You'll Learn